 A trip to Disneyland Paris will bring the magic alive for the kids.
 This iconic theme park offers thrilling rides, enchanting parades and character meet-and-greets in an exciting setting.

 For a Gallic feel, you must also try Parcha Asterix, only an hour away from Disneyland.
-Based on the famous cartoon character, the park has family rides, fireworks and a Roman vs Gaul contest in an arena.
+Based on the famous cartoon character, the park has family rides, fireworks and a Roman vs Gaul contest in an arena and makes for one of the best places to visit in France with family.

 There are high-end chalets available for rent,with catered/self-catered options with bed and breakfast, perfect for a family stay.
 You can book these with reputed ski agencies like Ski Vertigo.